Bryan De La Cruz Player Props: Marlins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 22nd-ranked team ERA among all league pitching staffs (4.53).
+- The Tigers' 4.49 team ERA ranks 20th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.